ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: ASVspoof 2021 Challenge Results

 \subsubsection{Full challenge results}

 A summary of results for the DF task is shown in Fig.~\ref{fig:all_results}c.
 The main observation is the striking difference in results for progress and evaluation subsets.
 While 23 (out of 33) systems have EERs of less than 10\% for the progress subset, and while the best performing system even has an EER of less than 1\%, \emph{all} have EERs exceeding 15\% for the evaluation set.
-This is a strong indication of over-fitting.
+This indicates the high level of difficulty indicated by the underlined conditions and their associated compression algorithms in Table \ref{tab:DF_conditions}.
 Despite high EERs, however, 18 systems outperformed the best B04 baseline system.